pgorman/dangerjaunt/dangerjaunt.md

 #### 1. Cure Light Wounds\* ####

 This spell heals 1d6+1 hit points of damage.
-Range: touch, duration: instant.
+Range: touch; duration: instant.

 #### 2. Detect Evil\* ####

 The caster detects any evil creatures within range, or individuals with evil enchantments, intentions, thoughts, or auras.
 Things like poison are not inherently evil, and not detected.
-Range: 120', duration: 1 hour.
+Range: 120'; duration: 1 hour.

 #### 3. Protection from Evil\* ####